Skin friction drag: Blasius solution

-The above relation derived from Blasius boundary layer, which assumes constant pressure throughout the boundary layer and a thin boundary layer.
+The above relation is derived from the Blasius boundary layer, which assumes constant pressure throughout the boundary layer and a thin boundary layer.
 The above relation shows that the skin friction coefficient decreases as the Reynolds number ($Re_x$) increases.

 Transitional flow

 The Computational Preston Tube Method (CPM)

 CPM, suggested by Nitsche, estimates the skin shear stress of transitional boundary layers by fitting the equation below to a velocity profile of a transitional boundary layer. $K_1$(Karman constant), and ${\tau}_w$(skin shear stress) are determined numerically during the fitting process.